shariqahn/BC3/README.md

-I have created a visualization of temperature projections using pattern scaling data as a part of MIT's [Bringing Computation to the Climate Challenge](https://bc3.mit.edu/).
+This repo creates a visualization of temperature projections using pattern scaling data as a part of MIT's [Bringing Computation to the Climate Challenge](https://bc3.mit.edu/).
 See a demo of the work we did in collaboration with En-ROADS [here](https://bc3.mit.edu/demos/en-roads/).